featurehub-io/featurehub/sdks/dart/client-dart-sdk/README.md

 all of the time. _This is not appropriate for Mobile operation at this time as it will drain battery_.

 > This readme does not deal with the SDK capability of updating features while running your tests.
-That capability is API client specific, and the sample we have is for Jersey.
+That capability is API client specific, and the sample we have is for Jersey and Typescript.

 ## Mechanisms for use